averypowers16/15.S60_2026/6_advanced_optimization_part1/README.md

 In this session, we will be exploring tools for solving linear optimization problems in Julia and JuMP.
 Julia is a high-level, high-performance dynamic programming language for technical computing.
 JuMP is a library that enables us to formulate and solve mathematical programs in Julia using state-of-the-art solvers.
 We will be using the Gurobi solver to solve linear optimimization problems.

+This session consists of three parts:
+- Part 1: Introduction to Julia and tips/tricks
+- Part 2: Introduction to JumP
+- Part 3: Integer optimization

+In this pre-assignment, we will help you install Julia, the relevant packages, and Gurobi if you don't have them installed already.
+If you already have the tools installed, you may skip Tasks #1 and #2 and submit the pre-assignment to Canvas, which is due on January 21st at 11:59 p.m.

 ## Task 1: Install Julia and packages

-Please download the most recent version of Julia.
+Please download Julia if you do not have it downloaded already.
 As of January 2026, the current stable release is v1.12.3.
 You can download Julia [here](https://julialang.org/downloads/).
 To open Julia, navigate to your applications folder and select the Julia 1.12 icon.
 You can also open it by navigating to a terminal and typing "julia".

 Note: You can update to the latest version of Julia through `juliaup`, the Julia version manager! `juliaup` allows you to maintain separate Julia installations.

 ### Julia packages

 We will be running a few Jupyter notebooks in this session.
 IJulia basically hijacks Python's Jupyter notebook, allowing us to run Julia code in line with text, math, and visualizations.
-You can add IJulia by running the following commands in a Julia session.
+You can add IJulia (if you do not have it already) by running the following commands in a Julia session.
 ```
 julia> using Pkg
 julia> Pkg.add("IJulia")